 Understanding Walmart's Unusual Options Activity

-Shares of Walmart (NYSE:WMT) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $141.47.
+Walmart (NYSE:WMT) shares experienced unusual options activity on Monday.
+The stock price moved down to $140.26 following the option alert.

 - Trade Type: CALL